TalaoDAO/sandbox-doc/docs/source/introduction.rst

    	],
 	"id" : "urn:uuid:4cd16825-5872-43e5-8a56-7a2c5d5cb2f7",
 	"type": [
         	"VerifiableCredential",
            	"TezosAssociatedAddress"
 	],
 	"issuer" : "did:pkh:tz:tz1YtKsJMx5FqhULTDzNxs9r9QYHBGsmz58o",
 	"credentialSubject" : {
        	"id" : "did:key:zQ3sheeB1CHmCzYWxW13opsYv9AiS4atUAwfwzFoM2gRpifPb",
        	"type" : "TezosAssociatedAddress",
           	"associatedAddress" : "tz1YtKsJMx5FqhULTDzNxs9r9QYHBGsmz58o",
 		"accountName" : "Account 1",
+		"issuedBy" : {
-			"issuedBy" : {"name" : "My wallet"}
+                  "name" : "My wallet"
             }
 	}
+   }

 Give an Identity to your crypto wallet
 --------------------------------------

-This is a service offered by Altme, free and available here :  https://app.altme.io/wallet-link
+This is a service offered by Altme, free and available here :  https://app.altme.io/wallet-link .

 Current crypto wallets like Metamask, Trust wallet, Ledger or Temple wallet for Tezos do not carry personal data as verifiable credentials.
 We think that they will do it in a more or less close future to adapt to regulations but for the moment it is therefore extremely difficult to know the user who is carrying out a transaction.
 Anonymity is an important benefit of blockchain technology but in some cases this can be a problem.

-The use of processes such as the KYC carried out by the site of the Web3 platform responds badly to this problem for several reasons:
+The use of processes such as the **KYC carried out by the site of the Web3 platform responds badly** to this problem for several reasons:

 * It reveals all of a user's personal data to the Web3 operator and some of it is unnecessary for the strict need of the application.
 * It is often impossible to ensure that the crypto address is indeed owned by the person performing the KYC.